astromechza/OpenData-CapeTownSuburbs/README.md

 OpenData-CapeTownSuburbs
 ========================

-Dataset for Cape Town suburb information
+Dataset for Cape Town suburb information.

+`data.json` includes Areas and Suburbs in Cape Town with GPS coordinates if available.

 ## How to install and use
     pip install pyquery